borispovod/crypti-dapps-docs/MessagingDapp.md

 }
 ```

-So right now, we are still missing a few steps.
+Right now, we are still missing a few steps.
 These are: reading/saving to a database and the application of transaction fees.

 First of all, let's create our database tables.
 All databases tables are defined within the file: **blockchain.json**, again located within the root folder of our dapp.